 Every year, the Skoda Vocational School holds its ‘Student Car’ project where its apprentices from design, production and technical, collaborate to design a new vehicle.
 This year’s team of 35 came up with the Mountiaq.

 “Like its predecessor models, the Skoda Mountiaq highlights the exceptional technical competence and craftsmanship of our students.
-Year after year, their work demonstrates the superior quality of the professional training at our vocational school”, explains Carsten Brandes, Head of the ŠKODA Academy.
+Year after year, their work demonstrates the superior quality of the professional training at our vocational school”, explains Carsten Brandes, head of the Skoda Academy.

 The apprentices started their work on the new car in autumn 2018 and production kicked off in January, after 2,000 hours of work.
-They were given a Kodiaq and started by reinforcing the chassis to suit the tougher stresses of off-road commercial vehicles.
+They were given a new Kodiaq and started by reinforcing the chassis to suit the tougher stresses of off-road commercial vehicles.